maxh/maxheinritz.com/_notes/organizing-backend-code.md

 - Pure function utilities for things like string or list manipulation
 - Widely used standardized constants such as ISO country codes

-One way to think about common code is: if your startup pivots and you need to start a totally new codebase in a different domain, you should be able to copy over all the common code without needing to refactor anything.

-Another way to think about common code is: it could be easily bundled up and distributed as packages or libraries via npm, maven, etc. Indeed, reusing open source external packages instead of hand rolling common code is generally the best approach.
-But in every codebase I’ve worked in, we’ve ended up with some components that are common-like in nature (ie domain-agnostic) but still specific to our particular application.
+Common code could be easily bundled up and distributed as packages or libraries via npm, maven, etc. Indeed, reusing open source external packages instead of hand rolling common code is generally the best approach.
+But in every codebase I’ve worked in, we’ve ended up with some components that are library-like in nature but still specific to our particular application.

+Common code is usually domain-agnostic, but not always.
+For example, if you are working on a payments company, you might have a `common/psp-clients` directory that holds client libraries for various payment service providers.
+These are specific to the payments domain in general, but they are stateless and could be deployed as NPM packages, so make sense within the common domain.

+Common code is almost always domain-_model_-agnostic.
+For example, the client libraries for the PSPs should be written in a way that conforms to the external PSP rather than the team's own domain model.
+Some exceptions here might be shared enum constants that are conceptually global but defined precisely as part of the domain model: transportation mode, currency code, etc.

 ## System code